Responding to Climate Changes

 Calculation results excluding category 11

-*1 The calculation scope of Fujikura Group was determined by application the concept of control criteria of the GHG Protocol to organization boundary.
-Therefore, the AFL Group's emissions are not included in the calculation.
+*1 The calculation scope for Fujikura Group was determined by application the GHG Protocol's control criteria to organization boundaries, so emissions from the AFL Group are not included in the calculation.

 *2 Emissions from Category 11 transmission losses are calculated from power losses due to Joule heat generation.
 Estimates were used for the calculations because it was difficult to obtain data on cable usage rates.
 To make it easier to see the transition of Fujikura's Scope 1, 2 and main category emissions, we have created graphs that include and exclude Category 11.

-As part of Fujikura Group 2025 Environmental Management Action guideline (25 Environmental guideline), in fiscal 2023 we worked towards the goal of "reducing CO2 emissions by 9.9% or more compared to fiscal 2020."
-Energy-saving activities are ongoing across the entire company, contributing to reducing emissions.
+As part of Fujikura Group 2025 Environmental Management Activity guideline (25 Environmental guideline), we worked towards the goal of "reducing CO₂ emissions by 13.2% or more compared to fiscal 2020" in fiscal 2024.
+We are continuing to implement energy-saving activities across the entire company, contributing to reducing emissions.
 For measures that result in particularly large reductions, we are promoting information sharing and application at other bases to maximize the reduction effect.
-Fujikura Group 's overall CO2 emissions, including offsets through non-fossil certificates, were 247,000 tons, a 29% decrease compared to fiscal 2020.
+CO₂ emissions (market standard) for the entire Fujikura Group, including offsets through non-fossil fuel certificates, were 236,000 tons, a 31% decrease compared to fiscal 2020.

 1. 1.
 Reduction of CO2 emissions from our company